MyFRA/PhpSpreadsheet/README.md

 ## Documentation

-Read more about it, including install instructions, in the [official documentation](https://phpspreadsheet.readthedocs.io).
-Or check out the [API documentation](https://phpoffice.github.io/PhpSpreadsheet).
+Read more about it, including install instructions in the [official documentation](https://phpspreadsheet.readthedocs.io) or check out the [API documentation](https://phpoffice.github.io/PhpSpreadsheet).

-Please ask your support questions on [StackOverflow](https://stackoverflow.com/questions/tagged/phpspreadsheet), or have a quick chat on [Gitter](https://gitter.im/PHPOffice/PhpSpreadsheet).
+Please ask your support questions on [StackOverflow](https://stackoverflow.com/questions/tagged/phpspreadsheet) or have a quick chat on [Gitter](https://gitter.im/PHPOffice/PhpSpreadsheet).

 ## PHPExcel vs PhpSpreadsheet ?

 PhpSpreadsheet is the next version of PHPExcel.
 It breaks compatibility to dramatically improve the code base quality (namespaces, PSR compliance, use of latest PHP language features, etc.).

 Because all efforts have shifted to PhpSpreadsheet, PHPExcel will no longer be maintained.
-All contributions for PHPExcel, patches and new features, should target PhpSpreadsheet `master` branch.
+All contributions for PHPExcel, patches and new features should target PhpSpreadsheet `master` branch.

 Do you need to migrate?
 There is [an automated tool](/docs/topics/migration-from-PHPExcel.md) for that.